tulpy/AzureFoundations/test/docs/02-azureFoundations-design.md

 ***Networking***
 TBC

-All Management GRoup Azure Policies have been defined in the following spreadsheet.
+All Management Group Azure Policies have been defined in the following spreadsheet.

 ## Network Topology and Connectivity